 Spring is in the air!
 Why not grab the spirit of Spring and incorporate it into your daughter’s birthday celebration?
-Here are a few fun ideas for a spring birthday party!
+Here are a few fun ideas for a spring birthday party — just for girls!

-Freshen it up!
+- Flower Party!
 Celebrate your daughter’s special day with fresh flowers!
 Grab carnations, roses, daisies, tulips and more!
 Place in small vases around the house and top her birthday cake with fresh flowers as well.
-Choose invitations, plates, cups and napkins that all go aong with a flower theme.
-Try these fun flower-themed crafts for more party fun!
+Choose invitations, plates, cups and napkins that all go along with a flower theme.
+Consider sending home a fresh rose, carnation or daisy or a home-made daffodil lollipop from a fave food blog of mine called Pint-sized Baker.
+Check out her cute pic below!

-Pastel Princess party.
+- Pastel Princess party.
 The creative ideas and plans that can go into a princess party are endless!
-Make it more unique by veering away from the Disney Princess themes, and focus on a medieval princesses or along those lines.
+Make it more unique by veering away from the Disney Princess themes, and focus on medieval princesses.

 The majority of the cake was made from homemade, marshmallow fondant.
 Check this site for great tutorials on castle cakes.

-Make several 4 or 5 inch cakes for the birthday.
-Another option would be make one 4 inch cake and lots of mini cupcakes to go along with the tiny theme.
+For the birthday cake, make several 4 or 5-inch cakes.
+Keep the cake decor on a mini-scale as well.
+Mini roses, mini candies, tiny sprinkles etc. Another option would be make one 4 inch cake and lots of mini cupcakes to go along with the tiny theme.
 Serve bite-sized foods, like petit fours and tiny sandwiches.
 Drink out of small, decorated dixie cups.
 Send home goody bags of mini toys, candy and snacks.